eigerco/amplifier-advisory-committee/src/chains/flow-evm/FLOW_EVM_REPORT.md

 - **Research and Documentation Review**: The committee reviewed technical documentation, reports, whitepapers, GitHub repositories, and Flow Improvement Proposals (FLIPs) related to the EVM integration and other related topics.
 - **Security Audits and Testing**: The codebases and audits were reviewed for vulnerabilities, and key components were tested for compliance with best practices and security standards.
 - **Collaboration with the Flow Team**: The committee worked closely with the Flow team to understand the Amplifier deployment and maintenance plans.
-This included reviewing their incident response protocols, upgrade procedures, and amplifier integration. components.
+This included reviewing their incident response protocols, upgrade procedures, and amplifier integration components.

 ### 1.3 Assessment Framework